geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 Yeah, but moving gateway one definitely fixed the switch thing.
 No, but I mean, gateway one can have a lot of bandwidth if we're hitting stats Tinygrad.
 Like, I think it actually was surging that bandwidth.
-But I mean...
+But I mean..
 The times I was monitoring it, it didn't really spike that high.
 I didn't see it either, but I don't know.
 Moving that one definitely fixed the laggy SSH issue, but this seems like a different issue.
-I didn't get any...
+I didn't get any..
 I thought it was power management and it was going to sleep.
 It disabled sleep on it, so it might be better.
 Oh, on the Mac?